-5.2.3.
-Executing an order before the mid-price moves Table 4 gives probabilities computed using both simulation and our Laplace transform method for executing a bid order before a change in mid-price for various values of a and b and for S = 1.
-Since our data set does not allow us to track specific orders, empirical values for these quantities, as well as the quantities in §5.2.4, are not obtainable.
+4.2.3.
+Executing an Order Before the Midprice Moves.
+Table 4 gives probabilities computed using both simulation and our Laplace transform method for executing a bid order before a change in midprice for various values of a and b and for S = 1.
+Because our data set does not allow us to track specific orders, empirical values for these quantities, as well as the quantities in §4.2.4, are not obtainable.

-5.2.4.
-Making the spread Table 5 gives probabilities computed using both simulation and our Laplace transform method for executing both a bid and an ask order at the best quotes before the mid-price changes.
-One interesting observation here is that for a fixed value of a, as b is increased, the probability of making the spread is not monotonic.
-Thus, for a fixed number of orders at the ask price the probability of making the spread is maximized for a nontrivial optimal number of orders at the bid price.
+4.2.4.
+Making the Spread.
+Table 5 gives probabilities computed using both simulation and our Laplace transform method for executing both a bid and an ask order at the best quotes before the midprice changes.
+One interesting observation here is that for a fixed value of a, as b is increased, the probability of making the spread is not monotone.
+Thus, for a fixed number of orders at the ask price the probability of making the spread is nontrivial optimal number of orders at the bid price.